-Building a home can also often be more expensive than buying one that’s already finished.
-During construction there can be unexpected costs that come up, the additional time needed to be spent living elsewhere while the home is being built, and many other factors can lead to extra expenses throughout the process.
-So if cost is a major concern, you'll want to be familiar with the cheapest types of houses to build.
+Building a home is often more affordable than buying one that’s already finished.
+However, if cost is a concern, you'll want to be familiar with the cheapest types of houses to build.

 Even without taking any unexpected costs into account, the cost of building a home will vary significantly based on several things every time.
 Two of the most important factors that the price of building a house depends on include the type of home being built and the materials chosen during construction.
 If you sit down and plan out your new home with affordability in mind, there are certainly avenues you can take to get the best deal possible.

 Let’s take a look at probably the single most important factor in determining how much building a home will cost — the type of home being built.
 If you’re looking to save money building a home, then you’ll want to determine the cheapest type of house to build that will fit your style and your needs.
 Some types of houses are significantly cheaper than other types, so the type of home you decide on can save you some serious money!

 Prefab homes are some of the cheapest type of houses to build per square foot.
 Prefab homes also come in a variety of sizes.
 However, there are several options for small prefabricated homes that are very affordable, with prices as low as $40,000 to $70,000.
 What’s more, many prefabricated homes are now created to be very eco-friendly, so if you’re environmentally conscious, this might be an option to consider.